natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 {:.note}
 This notes is written with the assumption that the GPU runs on 25Mhz clock e.g: for VGA.
 You can adjust the logic accordingly for different clock rates.

+### Assumptions

+Here's the hardware assumptions for this setup:
+1. Memory (BRAM) contains data only, not instruction
+2. Instruction memory is separate from data memory
+3. Modules needs to read and write simultaneously to the data memory in a single cycle to different address
+4. PC regfile has combinational read ports and synchronous write port

 ### Dual-Read Port BRAM Configuration